Is Swapping Drug And Alcohol Addiction For Triathlon and Ultra-Marathon A Good Thing?

 How this suicidal addict turned to an Ironman with one decision

-“The same tenacity that I put into destroying myself I just needed to switch it into repairing myself” says Todd Crandall, a former drug addict turned into a triathlon athlete who competes at the Ironman Boston.
+“The same tenacity that I put into destroying myself I just needed to switch it into repairing myself,” says Todd Crandall, a former drug addict turned into a triathlon athlete who competes at the Ironman Boston.
 Todd’s emotional issues started when his mother, a drug addict committed suicide when he was three years old.
 From then on he felt that he was not good enough and he hated himself so much though he couldn’t understand why he felt that way.

 Todd started drinking alcohol at the age of thirteen.
 When he turned sixteen he was already using cocaine.
 His first time using it in the school’s parking lot changed his life.
 He thought that what he felt when using cocaine was what he was looking for in his life.
-So, by the time that Todd reached senior high and he was already considered as one of the best hockey players in his team, addiction started destroying him.
+So, by the time that Todd reached senior high and he was already considered as one of the best hockey players in his team, the addiction started destroying him.

 Todd used cocaine everywhere-when he was playing and while riding on a school bus.
 Soon after, he got kicked out of the team and began a long descent to using cocaine, crack heroin and alcohol.
 He got jailed, he was homeless and he thought of committing suicide.

-In 1991 his dad confronted him and asked him to go to a rehab.
+In 1991 his dad confronted him and asked him to go to rehab.
 He didn’t want to give up drugs so he told his dad that if he’s going to get the heroin out of him he’s going to kill him.
 After hours of talking to him in tears, his dad wasn’t able to persuade him.

 Todd’s turning point came after two years when he was arrested for DUI for the third time.
 He was holding his beer and he finally realized that he doesn’t want his addiction anymore.
 He said, “That’s it.
 It’s over.
 I’m going to put my life back together”.
-After that he attended recovery meetings, went back to playing hockey and finally found a sport which is as intense as his addiction-Triathlon.
+After that, he attended recovery meetings, went back to playing hockey and finally found a sport which is as intense as his addiction-Triathlon.

-In November 16, 1999, Todd Crandall first made it to the finish line.
+On November 16, 1999, Todd Crandall first made it to the finish line.
 Yes, from a suicidal alcoholic and drug addict to Ironman.
 From that time, he continued joining the Ironman.
 It was a huge leap from helplessness and despair to actually swimming 2.4 miles, riding on a bike at 112 miles and doing a 26.2 marathon run for the Ironman.
-It may sound as an addiction for a purpose, but for whatever it’s worth, swapping his addiction for triathlon is an inspiration.
+It may sound like an addiction for a purpose, but for whatever it’s worth, swapping his addiction for a triathlon is an inspiration.

 Many drug addicts and alcoholics also need time to heal emotionally and physically.
 That’s why drug rehabs often introduce exercise gradually.
 It’s because exercising after long periods of inactivity, can make your whole body sore the next day.

 Drug addicts with frail bodies must start with light exercise.
 Moderate exercise also works best for those who had been into addiction.
-Their body function and processes had been affected by the toxic substances from years of using drugs and alcohol.
+Their body function and processes had been affected by toxic substances from years of using drugs and alcohol.
 So it will be wise to introduce an exercise regimen that their body can gradually accept and adapt for the long haul until they are back in shape.

 Important note: Swapping addiction for another addiction is not advisable.
 People need to get treated from the inside, deal with the root causes of addiction and learn how to live a sober life, instead of just swapping their addiction to drugs and alcohol with another addiction.
 That’s why HIR goes to the root of addiction and carry on with their individualized treatment programs.